getalp/wikIR/README.md

     [-q,--nb_queries]            Number of queries desired
                                  Default value -1 : all wikipedia articles will be used to produce a query

+    [-n,--nb_non_relevant]       Number of non relevant documents for each query Default value 20

     [-t,--train_part]            Proportion of queries to use in the training process Default value 0.8